cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 RightScale Cloud Management is basically a platform which acts as a console to manage different clouds from one environment.
-Some of its features are automatic recovery protocols when it detects an escalation, disaster recovery architecture, automatic scaling and scripting."TThis platform facilitates ways to deploy and manage business-critical applications across public, private and hybrid clouds and provides configuration, monitoring, automation, and governance of cloud computing infrastructure and applications" [@hid-sp18-418-RightScale-Cloud-Management-article].
+Some of its features are automatic recovery protocols when it detects an escalation, disaster recovery architecture, automatic scaling and scripting.

+> ``This platform facilitates ways to deploy and manage
+> business-critical applications across public, private and hybrid
+> clouds and provides configuration, monitoring, automation, and
+> governance of cloud computing infrastructure and applications''
+>  [@hid-sp18-418-RightScale-Cloud-Management-article].

 Ripple Transaction Protocol
 ===========================